Waves

 Governance

 Our Board and Leadership Team are committed to sound principles of corporate governance.
-Such principles are critical for us to achieve our long-term performance goals and maintain the trust and confidence of our shareholder, employees, customers, and Partners.
+Such principles are critical for us to achieve our long-term performance goals and maintain the trust and confidence of our shareholder, employees, customers and partners.

 The Board oversees the Company and conducts its business through meetings and its standing committees: The Audit & Risk Committee and the People & Remuneration Committees.
 We have a highly skilled and experienced Board which includes an independent non-executive Chairman and two other independent non-executive directors.
 In addition, we have directors representing the interests of our shareholders and our CEO is the only executive member of the Board.